Top 10 Kitchen Garden Herbs to Grow for Cooking

 Tastes great in: Skip the Mediterranean restaurant tonight and make a savory omelet or frittata instead.
 Adding fresh oregano will provide just the right touch to inspire you to eat at home more often.

 While dill grows well in the garden alongside tomatoes, sweet peppers or chilies, it needs space to flourish.
-It wasn’t until dill arrived in my CSA box last year as part of my crop share that I first had the chance to use it.
 Since it’s easy to grow in full sun, I’ll try planting my own this time around.
 I’ve been warned it likes to seed itself, so keep that in mind.
 Dill is also a top butterfly host plant.

 Tastes great in: Calling all pickle fans!
 Summer is the perfect time to make your own fresh, delicious dills.
 When it’s warm out, I could polish off a jar of these crunchy treats pretty quickly all by myself.